We Believe You

 We Believe You (On vous croit) is a 2025 Belgian drama film directed by Arnaud Dufeys, Charlotte Devillers in their first feature.
 The film follows Alice, who stands before a judge, knowing there is no room for error.
 She must speak up for her children, as her custody is being called into question.

 It was selected in Perspectives at the 75th Berlin International Film Festival and was screened on 17 February 2025.
+At the 15th René Awards, We Believe You won a leading six awards, including Best Film and Best Director for Dufeys and Devillers.

 Synopsis

 Alice, a 40-year-old mother, fights to protect her children in a justice system that scrutinizes her instead of their father.
 As she struggles to make their fears heard, the film explores the challenges women face and how the legal system handles family and domestic violence.